kvnchen/canlander/README.md

 **Player.prototype.mostPlayedDecks()**

-Returns a sorted array of the n most played deck names in descending order
+Returns a sorted array of the n most played deck names in descending order.

 Parameters

-`n`: The number of decks to return.
+`n`: `<number>` The number of decks to return.
 Defaults to 3 if undefined.

+Return value

+An `Array` of the `n` most played deck names in descending order.

 ---